Costochondritis

 See a physiotherapist after urgent causes have been ruled out if pain persists, limits work or exercise, returns repeatedly, or makes breathing and movement uncomfortable.

-If urgent causes have already been excluded, a physiotherapy assessment can help determine whether your pain is coming from irritated rib cartilage, thoracic stiffness, breathing mechanics, or nearby muscle overload.
-Then you can follow a plan that reduces pain while rebuilding confidence with movement.
+If urgent causes have already been excluded, a physiotherapy assessment can help check whether your pain is coming from irritated rib cartilage, thoracic stiffness, breathing mechanics, or nearby muscle overload.

 Follow PhysioWorks